GENESIS-AI-Hub/OpenBeavs/README.md

     ```
     The frontend will be available at `http://localhost:3000`.

+- Note: To lint, use `npm run lint`

 ## Deployment

 1.  **Authenticate with GCP:**

     ```bash
     gcloud auth login
     gcloud auth configure-docker